 The NCC continues to manage and protect the Greenbelt to preserve natural gems like Mer Bleue for generations to come.

 What will it look like in 50, 100 or 1,000 years from now?
-I can only hope that future generations will cherish this protected land that makes us want to rediscover it every time we go there.
+We can only hope that future generations will cherish this protected land that makes us want to rediscover it every time we go there.